vernak2539/words-byvernacchia/src/content/blog/2023/12/optimising-ci-cd-processes.md

 get into production also depends on our interactions with Product Manager/Owners, Designers, other engineers (via reviews), etc.

-At Deliveroo our deployment system, Hopper, tracks this automagically for us, which is amazing.
+At Deliveroo, our deployment system, Hopper, tracks this metric automagically for us, which is amazing.

 Before I started the work I describe in this post, we had quite a high Lead Time to Change (can't really say the actual number...).